Infobae

-Infobae is an online newspaper based in Miami, Florida, in the United States.
+Infobae is an international Argentine online newspaper.
 It was launched in 2002 by businessman Daniel Hadad, with the original headquarters in Buenos Aires.
-Infobae has 450 staff journalists and more than a thousand stringers.
 The company expanded globally with local editions in New York City, Mexico City, Miami, Bogotá, São Paulo, Lima, and Madrid, all led by Marcos Stupenengo.
 The expansion increased Infobae's international audience, becoming one of the most read Spanish-language online newspapers worldwide.

-Demographics

-Infobae.com is primarily viewed in Spanish speaking countries: Latin America, Spain and the United States.